Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 .. attention::

-    Changes have been made to this guide since, but it is with thanks to BreezeQS who originally wrote the bare-bones of this guide on a separate gist.
+    We'd like to thank BreezeQS, as this guide is a supersession of their unofficial bare-bones guide.

 This guide explains how to set up an unmanaged Lavalink node on a separate server running Ubuntu 20.04 LTS.
 It is assumed your bot currently uses a managed Lavalink server (Red's default).
 If you run into any